Swimm-Demo/pytorch-autodocs-demo/.swm/overview-of-neural-network-utilities.faoj4oy2.sw.md

 ---
 # Introduction to Neural Network Utilities

-Neural Network Utilities in PyTorch provide a collection of functions and classes that assist with various operations related to neural networks.
+Neural Network Utilities in <SwmToken path="/torch/nn/utils/rnn.py" pos="80:21:21" line-data="        and all functions that construct a :class:`PackedSequence` in PyTorch">`PyTorch`</SwmToken> provide a collection of functions and classes that assist with various operations related to neural networks.
 These utilities streamline the process of preparing data for neural network training and inference, making it easier to handle variable-length sequences and other common tasks.

 ## Lazy Imports